-All importers should ensure that only specimens of pure bred Florida and Cuban gars are imported into the England and Wales.
+All importers are reminded that only specimens of pure bred Florida and Cuban gars are imported into the England and Wales.
 Despite previous warnings illegal import of hybrid gars have been found.

 If importers have any doubt as to the identity of any gars from the trade description provided they should speak to Fish Health Inspectorate before importing them.